 Pronunciation of 'Epigenetics'

-Epigenetics is a scientific term that refers to the study of changes in gene expression or cellular phenotype caused by mechanisms other than changes in the underlying DNA sequence.
-Pronounced as 'eh-pih-jeh-NEH-tiks' in English.
+The term 'Epigenetics' refers to the study of changes in gene expression or cellular phenotype caused by mechanisms other than changes in the underlying DNA sequence.
+Pronounced as /ˌɛpɪdʒəˈnɛtɪks/ in English (en-US), it is derived from Greek roots.

 Word Origin

-The term 'epigenetics' originates from the Greek prefix 'epi-' meaning 'upon' or 'above,' and 'genetics,' referring to genes and heredity.
-It was first coined in the mid-20th century.
+The word 'Epigenetics' originates from the Greek prefix 'epi-' meaning 'over' or 'above', and 'genetics', which pertains to genes and heredity.

 Pronunciation Details